VIC.GOV.AU | Policy and Advisory Library

 If a student is attending a re-engagement program, these settings may not be sufficiently familiar with the profile or surrounding process to take responsibility for organising the profile meeting.
 The principal or principal’s nominee of the school in which the student is enrolled should consult the leaders of the re-engagement program and decide who will organise the profile meeting.

-If the school in which the student is enrolled takes responsibility for organising the meeting, they should work closely throughout the process with the re-engagement program as they may be best placed to contribute to supporting information, support the student’s voice to be represented, support parent/carer(s) attendance, and contribute to the meeting itself.
+If the school in which the student is enrolled takes responsibility for organising the meeting, they should work closely throughout the process with the re-engagement program as they may be best placed to contribute to supporting information, support the student’s voice to be represented, support parents/carers attendance, and contribute to the meeting itself.

 Advocate’s role in the Disability Inclusion Profile meeting

-- linking parent/carer(s) with relevant services
+• linking parents/carers with relevant services

 Interpreter’s role in the Disability Inclusion Profile meeting